New to Kindergarten?

 Opting Out of Busing

 You may opt out of busing altogether or morning or afternoon busing only.
-The form lets your school and driver know that your child will not be taking the bus in one or both directions.
+The form lets your school and driver know that your student will not be taking the bus in one or both directions.

 Sign up for delay/cancellation alerts